Philadelphia Social Security Disability (SSDI) Benefits Lawyer

 Impairment, Age, and Education Precluding You from Doing Any Work

 This analysis in disability law terms is known as the “residual functioning capacity.”
 The basis for this analysis is known as “grids.”
 The grids consist of a pre-established set of federal medical-vocational guidelines used in the review of Social Security disability applications.
-An attorney is best qualified to answer if grids can impact your application.
+An attorney is best qualified to answer whether or not grids can impact your application.

 Types of Conditions that Have Been Granted SSDI Benefits in Philadelphia

 Your work experience comes into play as the examiners analyze whether you have what is known as “residual functional capacity” or “RFC,” meaning that you have transferrable skills based on your previous experience.
-To be considered disabled, your symptoms must interfere with your ability even to use your lowest level of RFC.
+To be considered disabled in Philadelphia, your symptoms must interfere with your ability even to use your lowest level of RFC.
 Some of our successful SSDI applications include multiple ailments, including the following conditions:

 - Degenerative disc disease

 - Peripheral neuropathies